hguochen/JavaSemanticTree/README.md

 - Topics:
     - Generics in Collections and Methods.
     - Streams API for data processing.
+- Practice: Process data from a file or implement a custom sorting algorithm using streams.

+### Lambda
+- Goal: Learn to use lambda expressions in place of typical functions
+- Topics:
   - Lambda Expressions and Functional Interfaces.
-- Practice: Process data from a file or implement a custom sorting algorithm using streams.
+- Practice: Write a Java program that sorts a list of strings in descending order using a lambda expression.
+Modify the program to sort the list based on string length instead of alphabetical order.

 ### Multithreading and Concurrency
 - Goal: Write concurrent programs.
 - Topics:
     - Threads and Runnable Interface.